Workplace conduct & capability

 3.1.1 Investigation - Prior to formal disciplinary action being taken, the facts of the case must be investigated.
 It is important to carry out necessary investigations of potential disciplinary matters, impartially and without unreasonable delay, in order to establish the facts of the case.
 In some cases this will require the holding of an investigatory meeting with the employee before proceeding to any disciplinary hearing.
 In others, this will be a collation of evidence by the employer for use at a disciplinary hearing.

-The person(s) designated to conduct the investigation will be nominated by the responsible senior manager, normally in conjunction with the Director of Human Resources.
+The person(s) designated to conduct the investigation will be nominated by the responsible senior manager, normally in conjunction with the Director of Human Resources and Organisational Development.

 Any investigation should: